unexpectedpanda/retool/readme.md

 Anything with less content is by definition secondary.
 At this stage, compilations aren't considered.

-#### When will you do the IBM dat?
-Never.
-PlayStation was big enough, IBM is insane for one person.

 ## Known limitations
 Be aware of the following limitations when using _Retool_.
 These might or might not be addressed in the future.

-#### Doesn't remove single titles in favor of compilation titles
-For example, _Assassin's Creed - Ezio Trilogy_ does not supersede _Assassin's Creed II_, _Assassin's Creed - Brotherhood_, and
-_Assassin's Creed - Revelations_.
-Both the original titles and the compilation will be kept.

-#### Can only follow Redump language tags
-If Redump missed tagging titles from regions where English isn't the region's first language (for example, Japan), those titles won't be included if you've set the `-en` flag.

-#### Will mark titles as dupes that have the same name in different regions, regardless of which version is better, or unique content
-For example, some versions of singing titles have additional local tracks, but because they share the same name, only one version of the title will be kept.
-Likewise, if a title from Europe has more content than its equivalent from the USA, but has the same name, the USA title will be kept.

 #### Titles marked with (Rerelease) tags are always clones
 At this stage it's unclear which of these are the newest version: